Lose fat. Build muscle.

 Will the scale actually move?

 Slowly.
-Often not at all for weeks at a time.
-The wins show up in the mirror, the tape measure, strength numbers, and how clothes fit.
-Scale is the worst metric for recomp — we use better ones.
+Sometimes not at all for weeks.
+The wins show up in the mirror, the tape, your strength numbers, and how your clothes fit.
+Scale is the worst metric for recomp.
+We use better ones.

 How long does it take?

-Real recomp is a 6–12 month project.
-Faster is fat loss with muscle loss disguised as recomp.
+Real recomp is a 6 to 12 month project.
+Faster than that is fat loss with muscle loss dressed up as recomp.
 We won't do that.

 Can total beginners recomp?

 Often yes.
-Beginners are the only group who can recomp easily because their bodies are extremely responsive to both stimuli.
+Beginners are the one group who recomp easily because their bodies respond fast to both stimuli.

 Can advanced lifters recomp?

 Possible but slow.
-Most advanced clients are better off in clear bulk/cut phases.
-We'll talk about which fits you on the consult.
+Most advanced clients do better in clean bulk and cut phases.
+We'll figure out which fits you on the consult.